 Walt Disney World

-Perhaps the world’s most famous amusement park, Walt Disney World, which is related to Disneyland, Tokyo DisneySea, and other Disney parks around the world is a place for thrill seekers, foodies, fans of Disney, and anyone with a love for architecture, gardening, and/or branding to go and enjoy a day at one of their four distinct parks.
-I’ll be creating a travel guide to all of Disney World, along with each of its parks, soon, which I will link here once it’s completed.
+Perhaps the world’s most famous amusement park, Walt Disney World, which is related to Disneyland, Tokyo DisneySea, and other Disney parks around the world, is a place for thrill-seekers, foodies, and fans of Disney movies.
+Plus, anyone with love for architecture, gardening, or branding should go and enjoy a day at one of their four distinct parks.
+I’ll be creating a travel guide to all of Disney World, along with each of its parks, soon, which I will link here once I finish it.

 Fine Dining & Delicious Spots in Orlando

-This poolside restaurant has delicious seafood and salads, as well as phenomenal signature drinks at an indoor/outdoor café at Waldorf Astoria Orlando.
+This poolside restaurant has delicious seafood and salads and phenomenal signature drinks at an indoor/outdoor café at Waldorf Astoria Orlando.
 Of course, you can grab a lounge chair and have your food brought out to you as you lounge by the pool too.

-Voted Orlando’s #1 restaurant by Trip Advisors reviewers, this luxurious seafood restaurant & steakhouse is home to some of the freshest seafood in all of Florida.
+Voted Orlando’s #1 restaurant by Trip Advisor reviewers, this luxurious seafood restaurant & steakhouse is home to some of the freshest seafood in all of Florida.

 Epcot is, of course, one of the four Walt Disney World parks, but it’s still a fantastic place to sample food and drinks from around the world at each of the 11 countries represented in the World Showcase.
 Keep an eye out for my favorite things to eat at Epcot.

-A Sushi & Sake bar in downtown Orlando, this restaurant offers highly curated, daily caught, multi-course tasting menus that emphasize the beauty, diversity, and simplicity of Japanese cuisine.
+A sushi & sake bar in downtown Orlando offers highly curated, daily caught, multi-course tasting menus that emphasize the beauty, diversity, and simplicity of Japanese cuisine.
 All of their chefs have trained in Michelin Starred restaurants.
 Don’t know what Michelin Star restaurants are?
 Read this post!

 Located inside a steamboat moored on Lake Buena Vista, this seafood restaurant located inside Disney Springs is where we had one of the best meals of our trip.
-Fresh Alaska King Crab, whole Maine lobsters, and just about every seafood and fish imaginable is served is this beautiful steamboat turned fine dining restaurant.
+Fresh Alaska King Crab, whole Maine lobsters, and just about every seafood and fish imaginable are served in this beautiful steamboat turned fine dining restaurant.

 This Mexican restaurant is set inside of the pyramid in the Mexico section of Epcot.
 Once inside, diners are treated to a view of a starry night sky, twinkling lanterns around the faux hacienda, and the sounds of running water from the adjacent ride (one of only 2 rides at Epcot), all at the base of a Mayan pyramid off in the distance.
 You have to see it to believe it!